It is our pleasure to welcome Ambassador Michael Davenport back to the Permanent Council and thank him for his latest report.

 Norway supports Kosovo and the other Western Balkan countries in their Euro-Atlantic ambitions.
 Full integration in these structures will however not be possible for neither Kosovo nor Serbia without a comprehensive agreement on full normalisation of relations.
 There is no alternative to the EU-led process, dialogue, and compromise.
 Norway will continue to contribute to the normalization process between Kosovo and Serbia.

-Norway stands committed to supporting Kosovo in its process of recovering economically.
-A stable and prosperous Kosovo is crucial for the security and stability of South-East Europe, and consequently for the entire OSCE region.
-Efforts to strengthen regional cooperation and socio-economic development in Kosovo is important in this regard.
+A stable and prosperous Kosovo is crucial to the security and stability of South-East Europe, and consequently to the entire OSCE region.
+Efforts to strengthen regional cooperation and socio-economic development in Kosovo are important in this regard.

 We welcome the energy road map agreement reached in June with Serbia and the agreement on ID-cards reached in August under the EU-facilitated dialogue, improving the free movement between Kosovo and Serbia.
 We however strongly regret the increased tensions in Northern Kosovo ahead of the agreement and call on the parties to refrain from any unilateral actions that may cause further tensions in the area.
 Kosovo signed the Brussels agreements of 2013 and 2015, and they must be respected and implemented.
 Now the Association of Serbian Municipalities should be established as agreed.